lisaogren/axios-cache-adapter/README.md

 ### Invalidate cache entries

-By default, a cache entry will be invalidated when a `POST`, `PUT`, `PATCH` or `DELETE` request is made to the same URL using the following method:
+By default, a cache entry will be invalidated when the request method is not `GET`, `POST`, `PUT`, `PATCH` or `DELETE` if it is made to the same URL using the following method:

 ```js
 async defaultInvalidate (config, request) {